ht-diva/genomics_QC_pipeline/README.md

 ### Required genotype files

-For every configured chromosome, the workflow expects one matching PLINK 2 file trio:
+The workflow accepts autosomes only (chromosomes 1–22).
+For every configured autosome, it expects one matching, chromosome-specific PLINK 2 file trio:

 ```text
 chr{chrom}.pgen